-Support to Domiciliary Care Providers across Wessex from Wessex PSC
+RESTORE2mini domiciliary - supporting Domiciliary Care Providers across Wessex

-RESTORE2TMmini encourages Carers to look out for, and respond to, 'Soft Signs' of Deterioration in their clients.
+The RESTORE2mini domiciliary tool encourages carers to look out for, and respond to, 'Soft Signs' of Deterioration in their clients.
 Using a simple question 'How are you today?' the card includes a series of prompts to support staff to consider possible 'soft signs' of deterioration.

 Possible triggers include breathing difficulties; changes in appetite, mobility, consciousness or confusional state; bowel or urinary tract problems.